opendevstack/ods-core/README.md

 ## Contents
 1. [Jenkins master](jenkins/master) & base agent - the basis of the ODS build engine<br>
-The [base agent](jenkins/agent-base) provides plugins for Sonarqube, optionally Snyk, CNES and is HTTP proxy aware.
+The [base agent](jenkins/agent-base) provides plugins for Sonarqube, optionally Snyk, CNES, skopeo and is HTTP proxy aware.
 Specific [quickstarters / boilerplates](https://github.com/opendevstack/ods-quickstarters/tree/master) require different technologies e.g. `gradle`, `NPM/Yarn` etc. to build, hence warrant their own `builder agents`.
-These `agents` are based on the ods `jenkins base agent` and are hosted in the [ods-quickstarter repository](https://github.com/opendevstack/ods-quickstarters/tree/master/common/jenkins-agents) - next to their respective [boilerplates](https://github.com/opendevstack/ods-quickstarters/tree/master). <br><br>During `jenkins` builds instances/pods of those `builder / agent` images can be found within the project specific `cd` namespace.
+These `agents` are based on the ods `jenkins base agent` and are hosted in the [ods-quickstarter repository](https://github.com/opendevstack/ods-quickstarters/tree/master/common/jenkins-agents) - next to their respective [boilerplates](https://github.com/opendevstack/ods-quickstarters/tree/master). <br><br>During `jenkins` builds, instances/pods of those `builder / agent` images can be found within the project specific `cd` namespace.
 *Deployment:* one global Jenkins instance in the central `ods` namespace

 1. [Jenkins Webhook proxy](jenkins/webhook-proxy) - the glue layer between Bitbucket / Jira and Jenkins - to start a build from a change in a repository. *Deployment:* There is one instance of the webhook proxy in each project's `cd` namespace.
+The base image of the webhook proxy is located in the central `ods` namespace

 1. [Nexus](nexus) - repository manager <br>
 Nexus is used as artifact manager throughout OpenDevStack.
 Each [`jenkins agent`](https://github.com/opendevstack/ods-quickstarters/tree/master/common/jenkins-agents) is configured to bind to the installed NEXUS to centralize build / dependency artifact resolution. *Deployment:* There is one central instance of Nexus in the `ods` project